InesLozanoLopez/GitHubUsers/README.md

 # GitHubUsers
 Small GitHub Users App done in Next.js
+A list with the firt 10 users from GitHub List is displayed.
+It is possible to click on each user card to get more details about the user.

+In order to reduce API calls, the users and it details are stored locally.
+The followers and followings users displayed in a carousel on the moreDetails page, are not being stored locally.

 <img src="./public/usersListImg.png" alt="Users List Screenshot" width="300" height="auto" style="border: solid black 4px"/>